-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.13 TRAFFIC 7.13 TRAFFIC Impact Management Outcome: To ensure that the traffic impacts of the project are mitigated and managed.
-Induction training Health, safety, en Monitoring and au Incident classifica Occupational hea Indicator and Compliance Mechanism: Induction training and records.
-Health, safety, environmental and community incident and complaints management system register.
-Monitoring and audit reports.
-Incident classification and reporting management procedure Occupational health and safety plan.
-Traffic and transportation management plan.
-Signage and Notifications Post relevant road signage along affected routes.
-Introduce sufficient and appropriate traffic signals at intersections to manage traffic flow.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.13 TRAFFIC Impact Managemen t Outcome: To ensure that th e traffic impacts of the project are mitigated and managed.
+Indicator and Comp pliance Mechanism: Induction trainingHealth, safety, er and records. vironmental and community incident and complaints management system register.
+Monitoring and a udit reports.
+Occupational hea ation and reporting management procedure alth and safety plan.
+I raffic and transp portation management plan.
+1 Signage and Post relevant road signage along affected routes.
+Site ManagerContractorEO Construction Notifications Where required, introduce sufficient and appropriate traffic signals at intersections to manage traffic flow.
 Proponent shall ensure that the contractor erects temporary signs warning motorists of construction vehicles on the approaches to the access road.
-Site ManagerContractorEO Construction Dust Emissions Reduce travel speed for construction vehicles on the gravel road to reduce dust.
-Dust suppression of the roads in the immediate vicinity of the site to be implemented.
+Dust Emissions Reduce travel speed for construction vehicles to reduce dust.
+Site ManagerContractorEO Construction Dust suppression of the roads in the immediate vicinity of the site to be implemented.
 The gravel roads will be kept wet when trucks access the site to reduce dust.
-Site ManagerContractorEO Construction Vehicle Management Ensure all vehicles are roadworthy, well maintained, visible, adequately marked, and operated by an appropriately licenced operator.
-Trucks will be fitted with tracking devices to maintain speed limits and improve safety by monitoring driver behaviour.
-Site ManagerContractorEO Construction
+Reduce the construction period, if feasible.
+If required, the use of mobile batching plants and quarries near the site would decrease the impact on the surrounding road network by reducing the construction trips and the distance travelled to transport the materials to the site.